istio/istio.io/content/docs/setup/kubernetes/install/platform/ibm/index.md

 ### Helm

-Follow [these instructions](/docs/setup/kubernetes/install/helm/) to install and run the current release version of Istio in [IBM Cloud Public](https://www.ibm.com/cloud/) using Helm and the IBM Cloud Kubernetes Service (IKS).
+Follow [these instructions](/docs/setup/kubernetes/) to install and run the current release version of Istio in [IBM Cloud Public](https://www.ibm.com/cloud/) using the IBM Cloud Kubernetes Service (IKS).

 To upgrade Istio in an existing IKS cluster, follow the [upgrade instructions](/docs/setup/kubernetes/upgrade) instead.